leoniesmits/fe3-assessment-3/readme.md

             }))};
         });
 ```
-###### 5
+###### 5 Making the legend

+The legend is the second part of this project, as it's important to understand the pie chart.
+This function starts with an empty object aswell, called "leg".
+The legend consists of a table, inside a tbody, 3 td elements and they each have 3 tr's.

 ###### 6

 The parameter that the function in pC.update refers to, leads to a variable specified in the barchart mouseover function.
-By using .keys and .map
+By using .keys and .map to construct the object.
 ```javascript
 // another mouseover function, this time on the bar chart
 // store the selected year in a variable with a function